 resetresets the mouse to default settings and re-initializes the hardware.
 This does not include any of the above settings, but rather the traditional int33 mouse settings (like sensitivity) that may be altered by other programs.
 It is equivalent to int33/ax=0.

-A very simple Windows 3.x mouse driver (called VBMOUSE.DRV) is also included which provides similar host/guest mouse integration inside Windows 3.x itself (i.e. not just DOS boxes).
+A Windows 3.x mouse driver (called VBMOUSE.DRV) is also included which provides similar host/guest mouse integration inside Windows 3.x itself (i.e. not just DOS boxes).
 However, it requires a DOS mouse driver, which means you need to load VBMOUSE.EXE from DOS before starting Windows.

 To install this driver, and assuming you have for example already inserted the VBADOS.flp floppy (or copied the files in some other way), use the Windows Setup program (accessible either via SETUP.EXE on an installed Windows or via the corresponding icon in Program Manager).